nevinkopp/nevinkopp.github.io/_projects/3_project.md

     Hardware layout of the rumble motor control.
 </div>

 From here, the state machine starts up the fluid dispensing operations.
 For white bread, we need water and oil.
-The fluid dispense system (show below) is composed of a four relay module connected to two solenoids which pump the fluid into the bread maker.
+The fluid dispense system (shown below) is composed of a four relay module connected to two solenoids which pump the fluid into the bread maker.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">